PostHog/posthog.com/contents/handbook/people/hiring-process/devrel-hiring.md

 Beyond the specific skills listed in the job description, we generally look for:

-*   [DevRel at PostHog](https://posthog.com/handbook/growth/developer-relations) is excuted with an ethos of empathy and collaboration.
+*   [DevRel at PostHog](https://posthog.com/handbook/growth/developer-relations) is undertaken with an ethos of empathy and collaboration.
 Any DevRel hire must clearly demonstrate this.
 *   Has built something from scratch, ideally with minimal outside help
     *   You may have been the founder of a startup, or built an impressive side project.
 You may have also worked on a project at work where you were the only developer.
 *   Communication skills
     *   Are there any writing errors in their cover letter?
 What does their online presence look like?
     *   More so than other companies, all of our communication is written and public for the world to see.
 Good written communication is key.
 *   Community focus
-    *   Our DevRel team works very closely with our customers - they do customer support, demos, and help with installation and integration.
+    *   Our DevRel team works very closely with our customers - they do community support, demos, and help with installation and integration.
 All potential hires need to be driven by delivering the best possible experience for their customers.

 ### DevRel hiring process